 The album is available for download on all digital platforms.
 In 2018, Lisa released the ten-story titled album "Buffalo and Rabbits".
 The album tells the story of how Wapos (Rabbit) goes on a journey to seek the lost story of the round dance from their territory.
 The album earned two nominations in 2018 for Best New Artist at the Indigenous Music Awards and Aboriginal Songwriter of the year at the Canadian Folk Music Awards.

 Lisa is a contemporary hand drum singer who performs songs and shares stories about the culture and hand drum.
-With teachings from her grandmother and father, she contributes to cultural enrichment by encouraging future generations.
+Her parents raised her with cultural teachings and ceremony.
+With teachings passed on by her late Kunshi (grandmother) and father, she contributes to cultural enrichment by encouraging future generations to engage in their identity through culture and language.
 She has traveled and taught many groups about drumming and helping others learn about song format and writing.
-She is also a storyteller, carrying on her late grandfather's legacy of story telling.
-If you would like this in your community, she is available for booking.
+She also contributes her vocals to other artist music projects you will hear very soon.

 Lisa watched her dad bead many projects growing up.
 Her father crafted, made drums and feather fans.
 She also learned sewing skills through her family.
 She started on small beading projects and took it more serious in the recent years.
 There are members in her family who are beaders, and the skills she learned come from them or those before her.

 Lisa is a full time beader when she's not busy with projects.
 She beads medallions, earrings, and is known for her beaded brim hats.
 Her hats have made it to TikTok Creators, musicians, artists and red carpet events.
 Visit the gallery.